aljimsondev/toast-vanilla/README.md

 );
 ```

-## Browser Support

-Works in all modern browsers that support ES2020 and CSS variables.

-## License

-MIT

 ## React Integration

 Use ToastVanilla seamlessly in React applications.
 Initialize it outside of components to maintain a singleton instance: